What Is Tinnitus?

 When to Seek Help

-Specialized evaluation allows identification of treatable causes, exclusion of serious conditions, and initiation of an adequate therapeutic plan.
+Specialized evaluation allows identification of treatable causes, exclusion of serious conditions, and initiation of an appropriate therapeutic plan.
 The earlier the intervention, the better the results — especially because patterns of anxiety and hypervigilance consolidate over time.

 Frequently Asked Questions